Does the Color of Mold Indicate How Dangerous it is?

 Is car mold covered by insurance?

-In some cases, yes.
-If mold resulted from a covered event like flooding, your comprehensive auto insurance may cover remediation.
-Check with your provider.
+In some cases yes — if mold resulted from a covered event like flooding, comprehensive auto insurance may cover remediation.
+Our post on documenting car mold for insurance claims walks through what to capture.

 Can I remove car mold myself?